What is Couple’s Therapy and what can you expect when working with me?

 Languages: English and Spanish

-- “CONNECTION ADVENTURE” 2-Day-Intensive: a powerful program that leads couples to reclaim lost emotional connection and or unwanted distance.
-Go from power struggle or painful silence to aliveness, intimate connection and new meaning.
+- “CONNECTION ADVENTURE” 1 or 2-Day-Intensive: a powerful program that leads couples to close a physical/emotional distance gap and or reclaim lost emotional connection.
+Go from power struggle or painful silence to aliveness, fierce intimacy and new meaning.

-- “UNCOUPLING SUCCESSFULLY”” 2-Day-Intensive: a supportive and concrete program designed for those partners that have decided to part ways and would like to reach constructive closure and/or commit to co-parenting maturely and thoughtfully as they learn how to say goodbye to their relationship in a respectful, caring, honorable and compassionate way.
+- “UNCOUPLING SUCCESSFULLY” 1 or 2-Day-Intensive: a supportive and concrete program designed for those partners that have decided to part ways and would like to reach constructive closure and/or commit to co-parenting maturely and thoughtfully as they learn how to say goodbye to their relationship in a respectful, caring, honorable and compassionate way.

 A word from Yamel: